Prevent tracking and protect your data with Avast Secure Browser for iPhone and iPad

 Your incognito history can still be seen by your ISP, and the websites you visit can still track you.
 Incognito mode does not mean you’re browsing anonymously.
 Personal information like your device's IP address and what you’re doing on a website (especially while logged in) is visible to others around the web who might be tracking you online.

+Can incognito be tracked?
+Yes.
 Your favorite websites, your ISP, your employer — not to mention data brokers and hackers coveting your personal data — can all still track you.
 If you’re using Chrome while logged into your Google Account, some of your private browsing activity may still be logged in My Activity, depending on your settings.

 If you’re browsing privately, downloaded files and bookmarks will still be saved in your system.
 And while incognito mode deletes browser cookies, login information, and other website data from your device at the end of your private session, your website visits can still be tracked and recorded while you’re online.